 In 1955 Emmett Till, a fourteen-year-old African-American teen, was brutally murdered in Money, Mississippi for whistling at a white woman.
 He was taken out of his uncle’s house in the middle of the night, beaten, shot in the head, and thrown in the Tallahatchie River with barbed wire wrapped around his neck.
 His murderers, the husband of the white woman and his half-brother, were acquitted of their crime but later openly confessed to the murder.

-Emmett Till’s story was not a singular event in America’s history, but one in a long chain of violent, racist acts.
-Check out Shmoop History’s “Jim Crow in America” and “Civil Rights Movement: Desegregation” for a more detailed discussion of America’s struggle with racism.
+And Emmett Till’s story was not a singular event in America’s history, but one in a long chain of violent, racist acts.
+The realities of a racist society were inescapable.
+And Richard Wright was well aware of them.

 That's why he sets up the murder in Native Son as a deeply complex act.
 Bigger Thomas helps his (white) employer's daughter, Mary Dalton, up to her bedroom when she's blackout drunk.
 But when Mary's mother comes into the room, Bigger is petrified of being caught, and accidentally smothers Mary because he wants to keep her quiet—he knows what the consequences of being caught in a white woman's room could be.

 In Native Son, Wright is asking us to ponder this question: should we blame Bigger or American society for her death?
 How are unjust societies responsible for creating the criminals that come out of them?